6 Key Megatrends For 2023-2026

 The discussion of megatrends in this report provides insights that are applicable no matter the location or sector of a business.
 We’ll focus on how businesses can remain agile, constantly coming up with new solutions to tackle the challenges of 2023 and beyond.

 In 2020, McKinsey surveyed nearly 900 C-level executives and found that their adoption of digital products and services jumped ahead six years as a result of the pandemic.

-Post-pandemic, businesses are paying even more attention to their organization’s digital transformation.
-The search volume shows growing interest, too.
+Post-pandemic, businesses are paying even more attention to their organization’s "digital transformation" - search volume has increased by 357% in 5 years.

 One survey showed that 60% of companies are increasing their investment in tech and 61% are increasing the number of staff members devoted to tech solutions in 2022.

 Increases in tech budgets have been reported every year since 2015, excluding 2020.

 As many sectors of the economy deal with labor shortages, automation is one solution we expect to see companies utilize in the coming years.

 The Association for Advancing Automation, an industry trade group, reports that automation orders reached $1.48 billion in 2021.
 That’s an increase of 37% over 2020.

 In the past two years, the healthcare industry experienced significant shifts in the use of tech solutions.